jmcgettrick/MoodleDirectV2/README.txt

 - Specify assign when looking for user's grades in PP (Thanks to mattgibson).
 - PHP end tags removed to fit with moodle guidelines
 - PHP header function replaced with moodle redirect function to fit with moodle guidelines
+- Error handling added when getting users for tutors and students tab
 - Fixes:
 	> Details for a non moodle user who is only in expired classes can be retrieved when grabbing submission data.
 	> Logger class renamed in SDK.